Panasonic GX1 versus Panasonic G10

 |Panasonic L10 (⇒ lft | rgt)||Four Thirds||10.0||3648||2736||no||21.3||10.8||429||55|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GX1 provides a higher video resolution than the G10.
 It can shoot video footage at 1080/60p, while the G10 is limited to 720/30p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the G10 has an electronic viewfinder (202k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GX1 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Panasonic GX1, the Panasonic G10, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Panasonic GX1 and Panasonic G10 along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Panasonic GX1 (⇒ rgt)||no||no||3.0||460||fixed||YES||4000||4.2||7.6||no|